-Although it would be impossible to detail all of the circumstances the Housing Executive may have to make enquiries into and consider, some of the most frequently presented situations which are outlined below, together with the type of enquiries Designated Officers might undertake in such situations, and the type of information that may assist in decision making.
+Although it would be impossible to detail all of the circumstances the Housing presented situations which are outlined below, together with the type of enquiries that may assist in decision making.
 The circumstances outlined are not exhaustive, and it should be stressed that each case should be considered on its individual circumstances.